mbaezpy/mbaezpy/README.md

 My background spans pragmatic, hands-on research, resulting in published prototypes and extensive involvement in diverse interdisciplinary projects.
 These projects range from health information systems to cognitive computing, collaborating with experts in medicine, engineering, and psychology.

 💡 **Project Highlights**
-- **PAGAnInI:** Currently developing a route training system for enabling people with intellectual disabilities to reach their preferred destinations independently.
+- **PAGAnInI:** Currently developing a route training system for enabling people with intellectual disabilities reach their preferred destinations independently.
 - **Gymcentral:** Developed a tablet-based virtual gym facilitating online group exercising for older adults, supporting numerous clinical trials.
 - **Collegamenti:** Explored solutions addressing social isolation in nursing homes and trust issues between caregivers and families.
 - **Conversational Web:** Investigating how advancements in natural language processing improve web accessibility for visually impaired and elderly users.